evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 - Optionally fork an existing network.
 - Run special scripts that have advanced functionality.
 - Allow you to view and modify the chain state, so you can mint yourself ETH, run traces, modify storage, etc.
 - Be Extremely hackable.
-Can mint yourself eth, run traces, modify storage, and more.
+You can mint yourself ETH, run traces, modify storage, and more.

 :::tip[Use tree shakable actions]